How to Make Pop Music in 6 Steps

 I hope you found these tips to be helpful.

-Do you have tips to making a pop music?
+Do you have tips for making pop music?
 Please share below.

 Thanks for reading.